 Advantages of Digital India Mission

 Digital India Mission is an initiative that encompasses plans to connect the rural areas of the country with high-speed internet networks.
+Public Internet Access Programme is one among the nine pillars of digital India.
 On the platform of digital adoption, India ranks amongst the top 2 countries globally and the digital economy of India is likely to cross $1 trillion by the year 2022.

 Some of the advantages of Digital India are:

 - There is an increase in electronic transactions related to e-governance.

 - An optical fiber network of 2, 74,246 km has connected over 1.15 lakh Gram Panchayats under the Bharat Net programme.

 - A Common Service Center (CSC) is created under the National e-Governance Project of the Indian government which provides access for information and communication technology (ICT).
 Through computer and Internet access, the CSCs provide multimedia content related to e-governance, education, health, telemedicine, entertainment, and other government and private services.